jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Interpreters
 ============

+This list depends on the platform.
+The shells declared in /etc/shells are automatically included.

 bash:          to activate the bash interpreter.
-cmd: to activate the bash interpreter.
+cmd:     alias to activate the system address interpreter.
+csh:           to activate the csh interpreter.
+command: alias to activate the system address interpreter.
 hostemu:       to activate the HostEmu interpreter.
+ksh:           to activate the ksh interpreter.
 oorexx:        to activate the ooRexx interpreter.
+pwsh:          to activate the pwsh interpreter.
 sh:            to activate the sh interpreter.
-system: to activate the bash interpreter.
+system:  alias to activate the system address interpreter.
+tcsh:          to activate the tcsh interpreter.
+zsh:           to activate the zsh interpreter.

+If the line starts with a space, then these words are not recognized as an interpreter name.
+Instead, the line is interpreted by oorexx, which maybe triggers an external command. ooRexx[bash]> bash bash[ooRexx]>                        You are still in ooRexxShell bash[ooRexx]> oorexx ooRexx[bash]>  bash                  Under MacOs, run BASH (/bin/bash) /local/rexx/oorexx$                  You are no longer in ooRexxShell (see the prompt) /local/rexx/oorexx$ exit 0 ooRexx[bash]>

 Commands
 ========